Find resource information for families and children with special health care needs.

 This organization’s emergency respite program offers funding and resources to support caregivers who are not receiving any respite services and have an urgent need for respite care in the absence of any other funding source.
 The website gives examples of qualifying circumstances and a contact to apply.

-Illinois Assistive Technology Project (IATP) helps people find the types of assistive technology they need and provide lists of funding sources available.
+The Illinois Assistive Technology Program (IATP) helps people find the types of assistive technology they need and provides lists of funding sources available.
 IATP also provides assistive technology demonstrations and assistive technology device loans.

 A Federal protection and advocacy system for Illinois citizens with disabilities.
 They offer self advocacy training, one-on-one self advocacy assistance, legal and public policy advocacy.
 Visit the website to find local offices.